 - When melting the chocolate, you can use your microwave.
 But be careful.
 Microwave in 30-second intervals and give it a stir.
 The chocolate will hold its shape, even though its melted.

 Whoopie Pie Variations

 I included two frosting options for you in the recipe.
 The first is a traditional vanilla buttercream frosting with patriotic sprinkles for the 4th of July.
-But my favorite is the cream cheese icing, However you might also like ermine buttercream (a traditional southern red velvet icing).
+But my favorite is the cream cheese icing, However you might also like ermine frosting (a traditional southern red velvet cake icing).
 Or maybe try a peppermint cream cheese icing like I did for these chocolate cupcakes in a jar.

 Can I Make These Red Velvet Whoopie Pies Ahead?